marcus-grant/infra/collections/ops/roles/containerd/README.md

-# marcus_grant.dotfiles.profile
+# marcus_grant.ops.containerd

-A role that partially sets up shell environments by templating the profile file.
+A role to setup containerd based systems on a machine.

 ## Requirements